google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/Model.md

 #### Args:

-*   <b>`batch`</b>: A structure of tensors (as supported by tf.contrib.framework.nest, or could be produced by a `tf.data.Dataset`) for the current batch.
-It is the caller's responsibility to provide data of the format expected by the Model being called.
+*   <b>`batch`</b>: A structure of tensors (as supported by `tf.contrib.framework.nest`, or could be produced by a `tf.data.Dataset`) for the current batch.
+It is the caller's responsibility to provide data of the format expected by the `Model` being called.
 *   <b>`training`</b>: If True, run the training forward pass, otherwise, run in evaluation mode.
 The semantics are generally the same as the `training` argument to `keras.Model.__call__`; this might e.g. influence how dropout or